 Marylanders are full of pride.
 The cheesy, theme park-esk name fits the bill perfectly.
 It’s a great place to live.
 We have it all.
 Two major metropolitan areas surrounded by beautiful countrysides and everything within a quick drive.
 Just be sure to avoid the beltways during rush hour.
 We’ve got sandy beaches packed with plenty of iconic hot spots out east and the amazing cascading Appalachian mountain range towards the western half of the state.
 If you’re born here, you’re staying close.
 When someone asks “Where did you go to school?” they’re asking about high school and odds are they know someone in your graduating class.
 Having pride in your hometown is common but people from Maryland really love being from Maryland.

 Besides the scenery what makes this place great state is a diverse economy.
 Lots of jobs in Maryland are provided in part by the federal government.
 There are jobs working directly for the government inside the DC beltway and even more positions with government contractors in areas surrounding the capital.
-Biotech, healthcare, computer science/engineering and military offer lots of well paying jobs.
+Biotech, healthcare, computer science/engineering and the military offer lots of well-paying jobs.

 So what does a healthy economy have to do with building guitars?
 At its basic level luthiery is fine woodworking and woodworking can get very, very, expensive.
 Considering trees grow pretty cheep provided they have plenty of sunlight and rain, the tools used to turn them into tables, chairs, spice racks, bird houses and guitars are not cheep.
 Ask any woodworker and they will tell you the more precise (and expensive) the tool used are the finer the end results will be and quality is the ONLY thing that matters in guitar building.